upenndigitalscholarship/printing-in-prisons/blog/sewardj.md

     <img src="assets/img/seward-picture3.jpg" alt="Image description" width="400px">
 </div>

-He describes handing out calendars at the new year with Christian sayings, praying that they would be the means “of reaching many souls and bringing them to Christ.”
+He describes handing out calendars at the new year, praying that they would be the means “of reaching many souls and bringing them to Christ,” with Christian sayings like:

 > O! the things WE call the LITTLE sins,
 Are hateful in GOD’S SIGHT;